How to Create Secure Identity Infrastructure in Azure Cloud

 2. Enable Single Sign-On (SSO) and Multi-Factor Authentication (MFA)

 Single sign-on (SSO) reduces the reliance on multiple passwords and, thus, increases overall Azure cloud security.
 Instead of asking your business users to maintain multiple passwords for their Salesforce, Microsoft 365, Google apps, and other accounts, you can set up seamless and secure access to all of them via Azure AD.
-Considering that an average enterprise has with only 28% being integrated, users are forced to store a lot of passwords (and oftentimes re-use the weak ones).
+Considering that an average enterprise has over 900 applications with only 28% being integrated, users are forced to store a lot of passwords (and oftentimes re-use the weak ones).
 This can lead to security incidents and costly data breaches.

 You can choose one of two approaches to enable SSO on Azure: